rajeshkrish12/AWS-Lambda_EBS-snapshots/README.md

 ## Add the SNS Topics ARN you want publish as a Lambda environment variable "aws_sns_arn"

-This is optional environment variable if you want publish any topic, so you might receive email notification once EBS backing up was executed.
+This is optional environment variable if you want publish any topic, so you might receive email notification once EBS backing up has been executed.

 ## Create the Lambda Functions